jeevan112/external/README.md

-i have updated this file
+i have updated this file right now